marcobacis/marcobacis.github.io/content/blog/2024-polenta-and-deploy/index.md

 **Recursive Thought** - [Emanuele Delbono](https://www.linkedin.com/in/emanueledb/)

-Emanuele held a live coding session on Elixir, showing the exercises he used while reading the little schemer book (his solutions can be found [here](https://github.com/emadb/the_little_alchemist)).
+Emanuele held a live coding session on Elixir, showing the exercises he used while reading The Little Schemer book (his solutions can be found [here](https://github.com/emadb/the_little_alchemist)).

 All the exercises he showed were about recursion.
 I understood some of them, but the latest were more difficult than expected!
 His explanation on tail recursion was clear, and I finally understood what it meant.

 **Kubernetes Showdown** - [Ludovico Russo](https://www.linkedin.com/in/ludusrusso/), [Andrea Francia](https://www.linkedin.com/in/andreafrancia/)**

 In this session, Andrea ranted about Kubernetes, explaining why he think it's too complex to be used in most projects.
 On the other hand, Ludovico showed his [kubernello](https://www.ludusrusso.dev/blog/2022/09/kubernello), a small VM instance with kubernetes that he uses for small production projects.
 His setup was quite interesting, with automatic certificates and dns management, gitops and all at low cost!
-He was so inspiring I might actually create a small k8s cluster on raspberry pis (yes, it might be trivial and not interesting, but I don't care).
+He was so inspiring I might actually create a small k8s cluster on Raspberry Pis (yes, it might be trivial and not interesting, but I don't care).

 **Polymorphism in different languages** - [Angelo Ceccato](https://www.linkedin.com/in/angeloceccato/)**